Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 If you want that the adoption of your CRM platform is frictionless, design it for your actual users.
 Its design should be simple, and intuitive.

 For example, the first screen of your platform should specifically tell all the users what they need to do next.
+CRM statistics should be easy to read and interpret.
 Make the system work for you rather than your system making your end-users work for it.

 7. Manage change